-As previously stated the zone LEDS display the question number and the other status LEDS display the contents (data) within each location.
+As previously stated the zones 1-6 LEDS display the question number and zones 9 - 12 will display the contents (data) within each location.
 Movement from location L1 to the next location within any question can be performed by depressing the # POUND BUTTON.

-The other status LEDS will display the contents of each location as this button is depressed.
+The status LEDS display the location contents as this button is depressed.